ClarifiedSecurity/catapult/README.md

 - vSphere
 - OpenStack (limited and experimental support)

+If Catapult does not support VM creation for a specific environment not listed above, you can write it yourself (as a separate Ansible role to include) directly into your project and still be able to use all of the other features of Catapult.

 Alternatively you can also use Catapult to configure an already existing virtual or physical machines created by other means.

 Refer to [Catapult Docs](https://clarifiedsecurity.github.io/catapult-docs/catapult/01-installation/) for full documentation.